-Learn the basics of Ranch Horse Versatility.
+Learn the basics of horse-training for Ranch Horse Versatility.

 It sprouted from the desire to display the versatility and usability of ranch horses in a show setting.
 After tweaking and fine-tuning the original plans, AQHA introduced the versatility ranch horse classes.
 Multiple classes are offered: riding, ranch trail, ranch cutting, working ranch horse and ranch conformation.
 And, a horse and rider team must exhibit in all five classes.

 The versatility ranch horse competition promotes the athletic ability and versatility of the horse.
 Now, the approved show list spans the United States with some shows so popular that entries are limited.

 Ranch Horse Versatility is popular with many competitors.
 Order the Versatility Ranch Horse DVD to learn more about this exciting event.

 This class shows the horse’s ability to move at a working speed with a rider.
 Horses will be shown at the walk, trot and lope.
 A horse will be given credit if his head is in a normal position, his ears are alert, and moving at a natural speed for the gait requested.